-Once macarons are filled, very very gently brush one side of the macaron shells with water then sprinkle with sugar.
-Water is needed for the sugar to stick to the macaron shell but use a very small amount and make sure you do not make the macaron shells soggy, definitely do not dip them into water, only gently brush them.
+Either before filling or after filling, very very gently brush one side of the macaron shells with water.
+Water is needed for the sugar to stick to the macaron shell but use a very small amount and make sure you do not make the macaron shells soggy, definitely do not dip them into the water, only gently brush them.

-Please note that working gently here is very important 1. use only a small amount of water with a brush 2. use small amount of sugar 3. caramelize it with Blow torch for a short time only
+Please note that working gently here is very important 1. use only a small amount of water with a brush 2. use a small amount of sugar 3. caramelize it with Blow torch for a short time only

-Digital scale - For consistent, happy baking experience always measure your ingredients.
+Digital scale - For a consistent, happy baking experience always measure your ingredients.
 This is absolutely a MUST

 Stand mixer - Macaron making is a multitasking process and a stand mixer will make your life easier while beating the meringue.
-I did make macarons few years ago with an electric hand mixer but it is about 1000 times easier and less risky with a stand mixer.
+I did make macarons a few years ago with an electric hand mixer but it is about 1000 times easier and less risky with a stand mixer.
 I have a KitchenAid Classic and that works perfectly fine

 Regarding the Blow torch, it is really not an expensive piece of baking equipment and you can use it to caramelize Crème brûlée all the time or meringue on lemon meringue pie, to caramelize marshmallow and I even use it for cooking to caramelize cheese.
 It is really one of those fun baking equipment you might not need all the time but when the need comes, it is so handy!

-Festive Gold macaron – This Gold macaron can be the perfect bite size treat for any special occasions or celebrations like birthdays, weddings, Christmas or New Year´s etc. Beyond its gorgeous look this Gold macaron also tastes amazing; it is filled with caramelized white chocolate that has the perfect deep caramel note without being overly sweet.
+Festive Gold macaron – This Gold macaron can be the treat for any special occasions or celebrations like birthdays, weddings, Christmas or New Year´s, etc. Beyond its gorgeous look, this Gold macaron also tastes amazing; it is filled with caramelized white chocolate that has the perfect deep caramel note without being overly sweet.

 Pistachio macaron - You just can´t go wrong with pistachio flavor, it is widely popular!
 This Pistachio macaron is filled with my pistachio ganache that has the perfect color, deep nutty pistachio flavor without being overly sweet.
-The macarons are decorated with a super easy white chocolate & pistachio pattern, they can´t really get any more delicious and pretty!
+The macarons are decorated with a super-easy white chocolate & pistachio pattern, they can´t really get any more delicious and pretty!